Dominick Argento Fellowship for Opera Composition

 The fellowship will provide full graduate-level tuition and living expenses to a composer who attends or will attend a U.S. accredited post-secondary educational institution in a degree program for graduate study in composition, up to a maximum of $50,000 per year.
 The funding will be provided until completion of the degree, up to two years for a master’s-level degree (e.g. MM) or three years for a doctoral-level degree (e.g. PhD or DMA).

 The award will cover full tuition and applicable degree-related fees assessed by the institution, which will be paid directly to the institution on the student’s behalf each semester.
 In addition, the award will provide a stipend based on the institution’s projected per-student living expenses, which will be paid directly to the recipient, once per semester or quarter depending on the institution.
 Notwithstanding the foregoing, the fellowship will only cover tuition, fees and living expenses that are unmet from other scholarship, grant, or assistantship sources.

-Presently, only one opera composition fellowship award will be in effect at a time.
 Future competitions for successive fellowships will be announced as the funding becomes available, upon degree completion of the previous recipient.